Niamey, Niger - Things to Do in Niamey

 Explore the Grand Marché

-Booking Tip: No booking required - arrive early morning (7-9 AM) for the best experience and cooler temperatures.
-Bring small CFA franc notes for purchases and be prepared to bargain.
-Consider hiring a local guide for 2000-5000 CFA to help navigate and translate.
+Booking Tip: Visit early morning (7-9 AM) for the best selection and cooler temperatures.
+Bargaining is expected - start at about 30% of the asking price.
+Hire a local guide for 5,000-10,000 CFA francs to help navigate and translate.

 Visit the National Museum of Niger